Capillary/api-documentation/source/includes/_customer.md

 ### Request Parameters
 Parameter | Value | Description
 --------- | ----- | -----------
-source* | INSTORE/WECHAT/MARTJACK/FACEBOOK | Source in which you want to register a customer accountId* | - | For sources with multiple accounts, pass the specific account id in which you want to register a customer
+source* | INSTORE/WECHAT/MARTJACK/FACEBOOK/ALL | Source in which you want to register a customer.
+Specify source=ALL to fetch details from all the available sources accountId* | - | For sources with multiple accounts, pass the specific account id in which you want to register a customer